Gabriel Bernard Guelle

 Léna TULLIFER

-Thesis director: François Fleury
+Thesis supervisor: François Fleury

-Thesis co-supervisor: Noura Arab
+Co-supervisor: Noura Arab

 Funding: Ministry of Culture, BRAUP

-Date of 1st thesis registration: 2023
+Date of first thesis registration: 2023